pulibrary/ExcelAlmaLookup/README.md

 Simply run the installer (and be sure to quit Excel before doing so).
 If you have a previous version of the plugin installed already, it will be replaced.
 After the plugin is installed, a new tab “Library Tools” will appear in the Excel ribbon.
 This tab will contain a button labeled “Look Up in Catalog”.

 (Note: Depending on your computer's security settings, trying to run the installer may pop up a warning that "Windows protected Your PC".
 If you receive this warning, you can proceed with the installation by clicking "More info" and then "Run anyway".
-The file is digitially signed, allowing you to verify that it is published by Princeton University.)
+The installer is digitially signed, allowing you to verify that it is published by Princeton University.)

 <img src='./img/ribbon.jpg'>